Screwballs II

 Screwballs II, also known as Loose Screws, is a 1985 Canadian teen sex comedy film.
 It is a sequel to Screwballs and was one of the first releases from Roger Corman's Concorde Pictures.

 Synopsis

-Brad Lovett, Steve Hardman, Hugh G. Rection, and Marvin Eatmore are four get-nowhere boys who are forced into summer school, ending up at Cockswell Academy under the supervision of Principal Arsenault.
+Brad Lovett, Steve Hardman, Hugh G. Rection, and Marvin Eatmore are four get-nowhere boys who are forced into summer school, ending up at Coxville Academy under the supervision of Principal Arsenault.
 The boys play a game where they earn points for every girl with whom they score.
 On misadventures of their own, they decide to go for the ultimate 100-point score, Mona Lott, the new French teacher, but when they are unable to get a shot at her, they end up in the unforgiving clutches of the principal.
 After all is lost, they take one final chance during the school's anniversary celebration.